 And if you can do that at present, you can also do it in your yoga practice.

-In healing practice, when you connect with your breath this way, you may feel an acceptance filled with love, rising from within, for everything including your thoughts, feelings, emotions, fears, judgments, pains and aches.
+When you connect with your breath this way, you may feel an acceptance filled with love, rising from within, for everything including your thoughts, feelings, emotions, fears, judgments, pains and aches.
 For everything that is going on in your life.
 This profound, loving acceptance you start to feel, for everything, can only come from the heart.
-Remember the difference: the heart and awareness feel while the mind can only ponder these things.
+Remember the difference: the heart and awareness feel while the mind can only ponder on these things.

-How healing method enhance your daily yoga practice
+How healing method enhances your daily yoga practice

 Practicing yoga this way is a wonderful gift to yourself; it opens you up to experiencing your real nature.
 When we connect too little with presence, with the source of life, the body starts using tiredness, pains, aches, and injury, etc. as a way to interconnect with us.
 Our job as yogis is to listen.
 The solution is deliberately connecting our being to its source: the here and now.